algorand/conduit/docs/plugins/algod.md

 # Algod Importer

 Fetch blocks one by one from the [algod REST API](https://developer.algorand.org/docs/rest-apis/algod/v2/).
 The node must be configured as an archival node in order to provide old blocks.

+`TODO: we can't use a follower ?`

 Block data from the Algod REST API contains the block header, transactions, and a vote certificate.

-# Config
+## Config

 ```yaml
 importer:
     name: algod